Best Steps To Grow Flax In Containers

 - Fill with high-quality potting soil, such as Yates Premium Potting Mix, and place in full sun to partial shade.

 - Gently pluck the roots of the plant after removing them from the container.

 - Place in the hole, then gradually firm up the backfill.
 Well, with water.

 - Depending on the weather, water deeply once or twice per week.

 - Apply Yates Thrive All Purpose Liquid Plant Food during the growth season.
 Apply Yates Thrive Fish Blood & Bone Plant Food Concentrate throughout the year.

 Flax prefers full sun but may grow in light shade.
 Full sun is not required because it is often planted for its foliage.
-In hotter regions, hybrids may benefit from afternoon shade to improve leaf colour.
+Hybrids may benefit from afternoon shade in hotter regions to improve leaf colour.